brianglass/anastasis/files/26_september.md

 **Tone 8.
 The Wisdom and Word.**

-You were named son of divine thunder,<a href="#_ftn31" id="_ftnref31"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[31]</span></a> for you deafened the ears of the impious, and more sweetly than a trumpet you made the incarnation of the Word sound in upright hearts.
-As a true friend you leant on his breast;<a href="#_ftn32" id="_ftnref32"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[32]</span></a> from which you drew out the deep of knowledge, all-wise Apostle John, and proclaimed to all the One who is with the Father without beginning.
+You were named son of divine thunder,<a href="#_ftn31" id="_ftnref31">[31]</a> for you deafened the ears of the impious, and more sweetly than a trumpet you made the incarnation of the Word sound in upright hearts.
+As a true friend you leant on his breast;<a href="#_ftn32" id="_ftnref32">[32]</a> from which you drew out the deep of knowledge, all-wise Apostle John, and proclaimed to all the One who is with the Father without beginning.
 Intercede with Christ God to bestow forgiveness of faults on those who celebrate with love your holy memory.

 **Theotokion.**